hortonworks-spark/shc/README.md

 For running in a Kerberos enabled cluster, the user has to include HBase related jars into the classpath as the HBase token retrieval and renewal is done by Spark, and is independent of the connector.
 In other words, the user needs to initiate the environment in the normal way, either through kinit or by providing principal/keytab.
-The following examples show how to run in a secure cluster with both yarn-client and yarn-cluster mode. **Note that** if your Spark includes the patch of _["SPARK-20059: Use the correct classloader for HBaseCredentialProvider"](https://github.com/apache/spark/pull/17388)_ or the Spark version is 2.1.1+, you do not need to set _SPARK_CLASSPATH_.
-Otherwise, _SPARK_CLASSPATH_ has to be set for both modes, and the example jar is just a placeholder for Spark.
+The following examples show how to run in a secure cluster with both yarn-client and yarn-cluster mode.
+If your Spark does not contain [SPARK-20059](https://github.com/apache/spark/pull/17388), which is in Apache Spark 2.1.1+, then you need to set SPARK_CLASSPATH for both modes, and the example jar is just a placeholder for Spark.

     export SPARK_CLASSPATH=/usr/hdp/current/hbase-client/lib/hbase-common.jar:/usr/hdp/current/hbase-client/lib/hbase-client.jar:/usr/hdp/current/hbase-client/lib/hbase-server.jar:/usr/hdp/current/hbase-client/lib/hbase-protocol.jar:/usr/hdp/current/hbase-client/lib/guava-12.0.1.jar